hoffmangroup/segway/doc/api.rst

     .. py:attribute:: dpmf
         :type: InlineSection

-    Stores dense probability mass dunction (DPMF) objects, which can later be used to define Gaussian Mixture models.
+    Stores dense probability mass function (DPMF) objects, which can later be used to define Gaussian Mixture models.

     Behaves as a dictionary where keys are distribution names and each value